-If your grill is 1979 or newer, the top vent on the lid will have a letter code.
+If your grill was made from 1979 to 2014, the top vent on the lid will have one of these serial numbers which is a one or two lettered date code listed below.

 Beginning in 2013, a serial number was added just above the two letter date code.
 As of 2015, Weber has switched over to these individualized serial numbers that begin with a two letter prefix.
 2014 was the last year for the two letter code system.
 See below.